Unexpected Movie Masterpieces to Watch in Quarantine

-With new cinema releases grinding to a halt in response to the spread of the coronavirus, I’ve used these weeks of self-quarantine to cast an eye backward over the cinematic canon, to re-watch old favorites, and to fill in viewing gaps.
-Now, I’ve begun evaluating films that, for whatever reason, didn’t get a fair shake when they were released.
-Some were blasted by critics, and others simply made no impression at the box office; all of them are available to watch online, just waiting to grow into future cult classics.
-The 30 films I’ve chosen as most underrated are all from the last 25 years, and many belong to genres (rom-com, sci-fi, thriller) that are often overlooked in serious critical circles.
-Some of my choices might seem obvious and others ludicrous, but all were made in the spirit of enjoyable debate and discovery.
+With new cinema releases grinding to a halt in response to the spread of the coronavirus, I’ve used these weeks of self-quarantine to cast an eye backward over the cinematic canon, to rewatch old favorites, and to fill in viewing gaps.
+Now I’ve begun evaluating films that, for whatever reason, didn’t get a fair shake when they were released.
+Some were blasted by critics, and others simply made no impression at the box office; all of them are available to watch online, just waiting to become cult classics.
+The 30 films I’ve chosen as the most underrated are all from the past 25 years, and many belong to genres (rom-com, sci-fi, thriller) that are overlooked in serious critical circles.
+Some of my selections might seem obvious and others ludicrous, but all were made in the spirit of enjoyable debate and discovery.

 the Box-Office Flops

-Joanna Hogg broke out in American arthouses last year with her wonderful autobiographical work The Souvenir, but she’s been making terrific indie films for years.
+Joanna Hogg broke out in American art houses last year with her wonderful autobiographical work The Souvenir, but she’s been making terrific indie films for years.
 Archipelago might be her best.
 A quiet drama, it sees Edward (played by Tom Hiddleston, a year before Thor catapulted him to fame) gathering with his family on the remote British island of Tresco after quitting his job to travel the world.
 Many long-simmering tensions boil to the surface; Hiddleston (who is in most of Hogg’s movies) gives one of his best screen performances, and Hogg depicts subtle, polite infighting with humor and insight.
 No filmmaker has a better handle on the ridiculous foibles of the English upper-middle class.

 George Miller is the master of sequels.
 Each of his installments in the Mad Max series is innovative; his Happy Feet Two is quietly underrated.
 But he’s never made a follow-up as strange and beguiling as Babe: Pig in the City.
-Miller only wrote and produced the first Babe, a charming Oscar-winning success.
-Once in the director’s chair, though, he turned the sweet fable of a pig who wanted to herd sheep into a grim fairy tale about life in the big city.
+Miller wrote and produced the first Babe, a charming, Oscar-winning success.
+In the director’s chair for part two, though, he turned the sweet fable of a pig who wanted to herd sheep into a grim fairy tale about life in the big city.
 The movie was a commercial disaster, but it’s a rewarding, beautifully designed work set in a fantasy city that mashes up landmarks from every modern metropolis.
 The plot, such as it is, follows Babe as he goes on a trip and mixes it up with more streetwise animal brethren (the director Noah Baumbach once said that the film’s closest thematic companion is Stanley Kubrick’s Eyes Wide Shut).

 A gorgeous romantic drama about the pain and pleasure of pop stardom, Gina Prince-Bythewood’s remarkable Beyond the Lights made little impression at the box office on release, despite a star-making turn from Gugu Mbatha-Raw.
 The actor plays a Rihanna-esque figure named Noni Jean who falls for a police officer (Nate Parker) and tries to escape the limelight.
-Prince-Bythewood, who also wrote and directed the incredible Love & Basketball, is one of only a few in Hollywood still trying to film genuine love stories, and she deserves many more chances to do so on the big screen.
+Prince-Bythewood, who also wrote and directed the incredible Love & Basketball, is one of only a few people in Hollywood still trying to film genuine love stories, and she deserves many more chances to do so on the big screen.

-The smartest music biopic from a decade full of them (2004’s Ray and 2005’s Walk the Line, to name a couple), Darnell Martin’s portrayal of the rise and fall of Chess Records was woefully under-seen in 2008.
-The film digs into the exploitative dynamics at work in so many early rock-and-roll record labels, examining the troubled relationships between Leonard Chess (Adrien Brody) and his biggest stars: Muddy Waters (Jeffrey Wright), Etta James (Beyoncé Knowles), and Howlin’ Wolf (Eamonn Walker).
+The smartest music biopic from a decade full of them (including 2004’s Ray and 2005’s Walk the Line, to name a couple), Darnell Martin’s portrayal of the rise and fall of Chess Records was woefully underseen in 2008.
+The film digs into the exploitative dynamics at work in so many early rock-and-roll labels, examining the troubled relationships between Leonard Chess (Adrien Brody) and his biggest stars: Muddy Waters (Jeffrey Wright), Etta James (Beyoncé Knowles), and Howlin’ Wolf (Eamonn Walker).
 The film has a harder edge than its contemporaries, and the musical performances are particularly sensational.

 Watch it on: Crackle

-Cloud Atlas (2012, dir.
-Lana Wachowski, Lilly Wachowski, and Tom Tykwer)
+Cloud Atlas (2012, directed by Lana Wachowski, Lilly Wachowski, and Tom Tykwer)

 This is the most dizzyingly ambitious project in the Wachowski sisters’ expansive filmography.
-Adapting David Mitchell’s novel of the same name, Cloud Atlas encompasses six distinct stories, beginning with a 1849 naval adventure and zipping through the 1930s, ’70s, and present day before blasting to the clone-filled future of 2144 and ending in a post-apocalyptic 2321.
-Members of the ensemble, including Tom Hanks, Halle Berry, Hugh Grant, and Doona Bae, play different characters in each storyline, and the film jumps backward and forward through time to reveal surprising thematic links.
+Adapting David Mitchell’s novel of the same name, Cloud Atlas encompasses six distinct stories, beginning with an 1849 naval adventure and zipping through the 1930s, the ’70s, and the present day before blasting to the clone-filled future of 2144 and ending in a postapocalyptic 2321.
+Members of the ensemble, including Tom Hanks, Halle Berry, Hugh Grant, and Doona Bae, play different characters in each story line, and the film jumps backward and forward through time to reveal surprising thematic links.
 As with many a Wachowski project, you have to make a few logical leaps to get on board, but if you can, there’s no movie experience like it.

-This knowing throwback to the “no-sex sex comedies” of the late ’50s and ’60s (like the Doris Day–starring Pillow Talk or Lover Come Back) was too clever for its own good on release.
-But it’s a fabulous, entertaining, and singular creation, both celebrating and subverting a genre of innuendo-filled rom-coms from yesteryear.
+This knowing throwback to the “no-sex sex comedies” of the late ’50s and ’60s (like the Doris Day–starring Pillow Talk and Lover Come Back) was too clever for its own good on release.
+But it’s a fabulous, entertaining, and singular creation, both celebrating and subverting the innuendo-filled rom-coms of yesteryear.
 An impeccably styled Renée Zellweger and Ewan McGregor star as lifestyle writers who form a friendly rivalry in 1960s New York.
-Sarah Paulson and David Hyde Pierce round out the cast, and Peyton Reed (who had just directed Bring It On) plays off the visual language of his source material in stylish, innovative, and cheeky ways.
+Sarah Paulson and David Hyde Pierce round out the cast, and Peyton Reed (who had just directed Bring It On in 2000) plays off the visual language of his source material in stylish, innovative, and cheeky ways.
 When you watch, be sure to stick around for the fantastic musical number over the closing credits.

-Perhaps the best comic-book movie of the last decade was Dredd, a gritty adaptation of the Judge Dredd series that was a financial flop on release.
-Set in a dictatorial future where armored policemen are empowered to dispense lethal justice for almost any crime, it takes place entirely within a colossal tower block, following Dredd (Karl Urban) and a new trainee as they do battle with a sadistic mob boss (Lena Headey).
+Perhaps the best comic-book movie of the past decade was Dredd, a gritty adaptation of the Judge Dredd series that was a financial flop on release.
+Set in a dictatorial future in which armored policemen are empowered to dispense lethal justice for almost any crime, the film takes place entirely within a colossal tower block, following Dredd (Karl Urban) and a new trainee as they do battle with a sadistic mob boss (Lena Headey).
 It’s a gruesome but smart movie, at once lionizing and satirizing the ruthless efficiency of its hero.
-The film was written and produced by Alex Garland (Ex Machina, Annihilation), who went on to become one of the most exciting sci-fi directors working today.
+The film was written and produced by Alex Garland (Ex Machina, Annihilation), who has since become one of the most exciting sci-fi directors working today.

-Killing Them Softly is Andrew Dominik’s brutal follow-up to his painterly revisionist Western The Assassination of Jesse James by the Coward Robert Ford.
-Also starring Brad Pitt, it takes George V. Higgins’s hard-boiled ’70s crime novel Cogan’s Trade and updates it to the present day, following a mob robbery that goes wrong and the assassin (Pitt) hired to clean everything up.
+Killing Them Softly is Andrew Dominik’s brutal follow-up to his painterly revisionist Western, The Assassination of Jesse James by the Coward Robert Ford.
+Also starring Brad Pitt, Killing Them Softly takes George V. Higgins’s hard-boiled ’70s crime novel Cogan’s Trade and updates it to the present day, following a mob robbery that goes wrong and the assassin (Pitt) hired to clean everything up.
 Dominik turns the web of competing criminal interests into a broad metaphor for the quagmire of the Iraq War.
 Killing Them Softly may have been too weird and slow for general audiences (it’s one of the few movies ever to earn an F on CinemaScore).
 But it’s bleakly funny and impressively acted by a cast that includes James Gandolfini, Ray Liotta, and Ben Mendelsohn.

 Watch it on: Netflix

 The film that put Robert Downey Jr. back on the map was critically praised but ignored at the box office in 2005.
 An extremely metatextual crime comedy, it follows a thief (Downey Jr.) pretending to be an actor who gets mixed up in a murder and goes on the lam with his acting coach, a private investigator (Val Kilmer).
-It’s as complicated as it sounds, but the thrill of Shane Black’s film lies in his hilariously punchy dialogue and his skill at making the most convoluted plotting flow with ease.
-The movie re-introduced Downey Jr. as a leading man after he’d spent years struggling with addiction: He was hired to play Iron Man mostly on the strength of this performance.
+The story line is as complicated as it sounds, but the thrill of Shane Black’s film lies in his hilariously punchy dialogue and his skill at making the most convoluted plotting flow with ease.
+The movie reintroduced Downey Jr. as a leading man after he’d spent years struggling with addiction: He was hired to play Iron Man mostly on the strength of this performance.

 David Koepp’s bike-messenger thriller is far more robust than that description might suggest.
 Set on New York’s crowded streets, it follows Wilee (Joseph Gordon-Levitt), a deliveryman who picks up a package that’s tied to a criminal conspiracy; soon enough, he’s being chased around town by a crooked cop, Bobby Monday (Michael Shannon), who’s intent on taking him down.
 The story is told with unrelenting silliness, and Koepp translates Wilee’s brash confidence about weaving in and out of traffic into a visual roller-coaster ride.
 The highlight, though, is Shannon’s performance—he turns Monday into a living Looney Toon, gnashing his teeth and bulging out his eyes in fury with abandon.

-Steven Soderbergh’s sci-fi opus was decried on release for daring to re-adapt a novel (by Stanisław Lem) that had already been turned into a masterpiece (Andrei Tarkovsky’s sprawling 1972 film of the same name).
+Steven Soderbergh’s sci-fi opus was decried on release for daring to re-adapt a novel (by Stanisław Lem) that had already been turned into a film masterpiece (Andrei Tarkovsky’s sprawling 1972 work of the same name).
 But Soderbergh’s movie is a very different beast from Tarkovsky’s, stripping the story down to 99 minutes and focusing on the haunting romance at the center of the book.
 George Clooney plays Chris Kelvin, a psychologist haunted by the suicide of his wife, Rheya (Natascha McElhone).
-After hearing the mysterious distress signals sent out by a distant space station, he travels there—and finds Rheya, somehow re-created by the planet the station is orbiting.
-The film includes stellar supporting turns by Viola Davis and Jeremy Davies, a beautifully understated score from Cliff Martinez, and some of the most compelling worldbuilding in Soderbergh’s career.
+After hearing the mysterious distress signals sent out by a distant space station, he travels there—and finds Rheya, somehow re-created by the planet that the station is orbiting.
+The film includes stellar supporting performances by Viola Davis and Jeremy Davies, a beautifully understated score from Cliff Martinez, and some of the most compelling world-building in Soderbergh’s career.

 Watch it on: Hulu

 This stunning space-mission drama from Danny Boyle and the screenwriter Alex Garland might be the Oscar-winning director’s best film.
-A wildly intense thriller about a last-gasp effort to restart the dying sun, Sunshine pits an outstanding cast (Cillian Murphy, Michelle Yeoh, Chris Evans, Rose Byrne and more) against a monolithic enemy: the star at the center of our solar system, which Boyle depicts as an immovable, God-like force.
+A wildly intense thriller about a last-gasp effort to restart the dying sun, Sunshine pits an outstanding cast (Cillian Murphy, Michelle Yeoh, Chris Evans, Rose Byrne, and more) against a monolithic enemy: the star at the center of our solar system, which Boyle depicts as an immovable, godlike force.
 As the voyagers’ ship gets closer to the sun, everything on board goes more and more haywire, and Boyle—who can depict the onset of madness better than almost anyone working—dials up the chaos.

-Kasi Lemmons, whose most recent work was 2019’s Harriet, has long been one of Hollywood’s most criminally unheralded directors, and Talk to Me never got the wide audience it deserved in 2007.
-It’s a biopic of the controversial Washington D.C. radio host Petey Greene (Don Cheadle) that’s unafraid to be messy, reflecting his surprising rise to fame as someone who fearlessly speaks his mind on the social and political issues of the 1970s.
+Kasi Lemmons, whose most recent work is 2019’s Harriet, has long been one of Hollywood’s most criminally unheralded directors, and Talk to Me never got the wide audience it deserved in 2007.
+It’s a biopic of the controversial Washington, D.C., radio host Petey Greene (Don Cheadle) that’s unafraid to be messy, reflecting its subject’s surprising rise to fame as someone who fearlessly speaks his mind on the social and political issues of the 1970s.
 The film is grounded by excellent performances from Cheadle, Taraji P. Henson, and Chiwetel Ejiofor, who plays Greene’s put-upon manager, Dewey Hughes.

 Also known as The F Word (its title was changed in America for obvious reasons), this extremely charming slow-burn rom-com was unfairly overlooked on release.
 It follows two people (Daniel Radcliffe and Zoe Kazan) who become friends but spend the entire time wondering if they’d be better off as lovers.
-Many relationship hijinks ensue, but the movie works because of the performances at its center, along with energetic supporting turns from Adam Driver and Mackenzie Davis, who were both on their way to bigger franchise fame.
+Many relationship hijinks ensue, but the movie works because of the performances at its center, along with energetic supporting turns from Adam Driver and Mackenzie Davis, who were both on their way to bigger, franchise fame.

 Watch it on: Prime

 Back in 2000, James Gray’s operatic crime thriller was dumped unceremoniously into theaters by Harvey Weinstein and ignored by audiences.
 Like all the director’s films, though, it’s well worth viewing, combining hard-boiled storytelling with graceful visuals.
 Mark Wahlberg gives one of his best performances as Leo, an ex-con who returns to the fold of his shady New York family and gets tangled up in city corruption surrounding the subway system.
-A shifty Joaquin Phoenix plays a ne’er-do-well friend of Leo’s who is embroiled in a dramatic relationship with a young Charlize Theron, while James Caan is suitably menacing as Leo’s morally dubious benefactor.
+A shifty Joaquin Phoenix plays Leo’s ne’er-do-well friend who is embroiled in a dramatic relationship with a young woman (Charlize Theron), while James Caan is suitably menacing as Leo’s morally dubious benefactor.
 The Yards also showed the first signs of Gray’s considerable talent; he’d go on to make We Own the Night, Two Lovers, The Lost City of Z, and Ad Astra.

 the critical bombs

 All of Griffin Dunne’s films (including the delightfully bizarre Practical Magic) deserve more appreciation, but Addicted to Love is a personal favorite of mine, a largely forgotten romantic comedy that satirizes gooey Hollywood storytelling tropes.
-It casts Meg Ryan and Matthew Broderick, two stalwarts of the romcom genre, as a bitter pair united in hatred of their respective exes, who are now dating each other.
-Ryan and Broderick spy on their former partners and, of course, eventually fall for each other, but the film never sacrifices its acidic tone even as their relationship turns tender.
+It casts Meg Ryan and Matthew Broderick, two stalwarts of the rom-com genre, as a bitter pair united by a hatred of their respective exes, who are now dating each other.
+Ryan and Broderick spy on their former partners and, of course, eventually fall for each other, but the film never sacrifices its acidic tone, even as their relationship turns tender.

 If nothing else, Armageddon is a crucial cultural artifact: a portent of American culture’s jingoism in the 2000s, when blockbuster action sequences had the tone and tenor of Budweiser commercials.
-Where Michael Bay’s prior film, The Rock (which is much better-regarded), had tapped into U.S. military’s dysfunction and despondency post-Vietnam, Armageddon sees the country uniting to obliterate an evil asteroid by turning to … the oil industry.
+Where Michael Bay’s prior film, The Rock (which is much better regarded), had tapped into the U.S. military’s dysfunction and despondency post-Vietnam, Armageddon sees the country uniting to obliterate an evil asteroid by turning to … the oil industry.
 (It also spends a good chunk of time mocking post-Soviet Russia.)
-Despite the ridiculous plotting and Bay’s frenetic editing of every set piece, it’s the clearest distillation of his macho brand of propaganda, designed to have audiences cheering by the end (against their better judgement).
+Despite the ridiculous plotting and Bay’s frenetic editing of every set piece, Armageddon is the clearest distillation of his macho brand of propaganda, designed to have audiences cheering by the end (against their better judgment).
 Listen to Ben Affleck’s gleeful commentary to triple the entertainment factor.

-Five years ago, one of the great contemporary directors still working made a globe-trotting cyber-thriller starring Thor himself and was completely ignored.
+Five years ago, one of the great contemporary directors still working made a globe-trotting cyber thriller starring Thor himself and was completely ignored.
 Booed by critics and dumped by its studio into the doldrums of January, Blackhat made only a shocking $8 million at the domestic box office.
 Yet it’s a terrific entry in Michael Mann’s esteemed body of work (which includes other movies, such as Heat, Miami Vice, and Manhunter, that were underrated in their day).
-Chris Hemsworth plays a hard-bodied hacker who’s released from prison to battle a shadowy online terrorist; like many of Mann’s later films, it’s a story of the analog world’s struggle to confront its digital future, wrapped up in a very masculine action saga.
+Chris Hemsworth plays a hard-bodied hacker who’s released from prison to battle a shadowy online terrorist; like many of Mann’s later films, Blackhat is a story of the analog world’s struggle to confront its digital future, wrapped up in a very masculine action saga.
 If you can, try to catch the director’s cut, which cleans up some of the film’s dense plotting and airs regularly on FX.

 Watch it on: FX

-This is the third film directed by Richard Kelly, a one-time wunderkind who burst onto the scene with 2001’s cult hit Donnie Darko.
-It’s also his best, though few have recognized it as such.
-The Box was a bomb on release, getting poor reviews and the rare dishonor of an F CinemaScore.
-But its wild ambition is second to none, spinning Richard Matheson’s mordant short story “Button, Button” into a paranoid 1970s epic—part domestic drama, part psychological-horror film, part sci-fi fantasy revolving around a NASA expedition to Mars and magic portals.
+This is the third film directed by Richard Kelly, a onetime wunderkind who burst onto the scene with the 2001 cult hit Donnie Darko.
+The Box is also his best, though few have recognized it as such.
+It was a bomb on release, getting poor reviews and the rare dishonor of an F from CinemaScore.
+But its wild ambition is second to none, spinning Richard Matheson’s mordant short story “Button, Button” into a paranoid 1970s epic—part domestic drama, part psychological horror, part sci-fi fantasy revolving around a NASA expedition to Mars and magic portals.
 This movie has short, simple scares that I’ve never forgotten, and a plot convoluted enough to obsess over forever.
 I live in hope of a fourth film from Kelly.

-Fifteen years after its release, this remains one of the best and cleverest comic-book adaptations ever made, and probably the most underrated entry in Keanu Reeves’s cinematic canon.
-This is a horror-thriller that dives into biblical fantasy, casting a varied ensemble (Tilda Swinton, Djimon Hounsou, Gavin Rossdale, Shia LaBeouf) as various angels and demons doing battle in modern-day Los Angeles.
+Fifteen years after its release, this remains one of the best and cleverest comic-book adaptations ever made, and probably the most underrated entry in Keanu Reeves’s cinematic career.
+This is a horror thriller that dives into biblical fantasy, casting a varied ensemble (Tilda Swinton, Djimon Hounsou, Gavin Rossdale, and Shia LaBeouf) as various angels and demons doing battle in modern-day Los Angeles.
 Based on Alan Moore’s Vertigo comic Hellblazer, Constantine junks a lot of the established hallmarks of the character John Constantine (he’s supposed to be a witty Brit who looks like Sting), but that doesn’t matter.
-Reeves’s laconic style is a perfect fit for the cynical antihero, and Rachel Weisz thrives in twin roles as sisters on either side of an infernal crime Constantine is called to investigate.
+Reeves’s laconic style is a perfect fit for the cynical antihero, and Rachel Weisz thrives in twin roles as sisters on either side of an infernal crime that Constantine is called to investigate.

 Watch it on: DC Universe

-Of the seven films made by Ridley Scott in the last decade, none is more critically reviled than The Counselor, a knotty crime drama written by Cormac McCarthy and featuring an all-star ensemble that includes Brad Pitt, Javier Bardem, Michael Fassbender, Penélope Cruz, and Cameron Diaz.
-Summarizing its noir-y plot, which revolves around the Juarez drug trade, is impossible, but the film is worth watching simply because there’s nothing like it.
-McCarthy’s florid dialogue and Scott’s hazy visuals are bewitching, and every actor gives an energetic performance dialed to ridiculous heights (one scene in particular, involving Diaz and a Ferrari, is hypnotically baffling).
+Of the seven films made by Ridley Scott in the past decade, none is more critically reviled than The Counselor, a knotty crime drama written by Cormac McCarthy and featuring an all-star ensemble that includes Brad Pitt, Javier Bardem, Michael Fassbender, Penélope Cruz, and Cameron Diaz.
+Summarizing its noir-ish plot, which revolves around the Juárez, Mexico, drug trade, is impossible, but the film is worth watching simply because there’s nothing like it.
+McCarthy’s florid dialogue and Scott’s hazy visuals are bewitching, and every actor gives an energetic performance pushed to ridiculous heights (one scene in particular, involving Diaz and a Ferrari, is hypnotically baffling).
 The Counselor is a dark acquired taste, but a deeply satisfying one.

-The Fast and the Furious: Tokyo Drift (2006, dir.
-Justin Lin)
+The Fast and the Furious: Tokyo Drift (2006, directed by Justin Lin)

-After the success of the first Fast and Furious movie in 2001, Vin Diesel’s car-racing franchise struggled to stand out until 2009, when its original cast returned under Justin Lin’s direction for the surprise smash Fast & Furious.
-But the groundwork for that revitalization had been laid three years earlier with Tokyo Drift, Lin’s first film in the series.
-Though Tokyo Drift introduces Sung Kang as the fan-favorite character Han, none of the series’ other beloved characters appears.
-Yet Lin’s skill with crisp action and quick-paced banter—built up in his fantastic breakthrough Better Luck Tomorrow, which also starred Kang—makes this one of the best Fast & Furious films.
+After the success of the first Fast and the Furious movie, in 2001, Vin Diesel’s car-racing franchise struggled to stand out until 2009, when its original cast returned under Justin Lin’s direction for the surprise smash Fast & Furious.
+But the groundwork for that revitalization had been laid three years earlier with Tokyo Drift, Lin’s debut film in the series.
+Though Tokyo Drift introduces Sung Kang as the fan-favorite character Han, none of the series’s other beloved characters appears.
+Yet Lin’s skill with crisp action and quick-paced banter—built up in his fantastic breakthrough, Better Luck Tomorrow, which also starred Kang—makes this one of the best in the franchise.

 Coming off the resounding success of Crouching Tiger, Hidden Dragon, Ang Lee could’ve made any film he wanted.
 He picked an adaptation of Marvel Comics’ most tortured star, the Hulk (Eric Bana).
 At the time, the movie was seen as odd, mocked for its wobbly CGI, and suffered one of the largest box-office drops in history for a blockbuster after its opening weekend.
 Viewed now, given the cookie-cutter format of contemporary superhero movies, it’s a startling experience.
 Lee turns his film into a living comic book, zooming in and out of boxy frames and inventing a visual language that could’ve become an exciting norm for the medium.
 The story, which sees the Hulk doing Freudian battle with his demonic father (Nick Nolte) and unearthing dark family secrets, is bizarre, and thrillingly so.

-Watch it on: Starz)
+Watch it on: Starz

 Every film Jane Campion has directed since her Oscar-winning The Piano (1993) is underrated and underseen, but In the Cut was perhaps her biggest flop on release.
 That was partly because it subverted Meg Ryan’s usual bubbly onscreen persona, casting her as Frannie Avery, an introverted English teacher who starts dating the detective (Mark Ruffalo) investigating a murder case in her apartment building.
 It’s a sweaty, grisly, and sexually charged thriller that swerves from strange comedy to gory horror from scene to scene.
 But that tonal whiplash is one of Campion’s smartest storytelling tools, properly rattling viewers and plunging them into Frannie’s mixed-up headspace.